xijuan-hdu/MFMCGCN/README.md

 # Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysisk

-This repository contains the code for the paper "Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysis" Please cite our paper and kindly give a star for this repository if you use this code.
+This repository contains the code for the paper "Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysis".
+Please cite our paper and kindly give a star for this repository if you use this code.
 ## Setup